 The current exchange rate is 1 USD: 31.39 Thai Baht

-Koh Phangan is packed with a variety of housing options.
-Whether your a backpacker looking for a hostel or going more upscale experience there are plenty to pick from.
-Please see the Accommodation section of our website for further details.
+Koh Phangan provides a wide variety of housing options.
+Whether you’re a backpacker seeking a hostel or prefer more upscale lodging, there is something to suit all budgets and tastes.
+Please see the Accommodation Section of our website for further details.